n-hakeem/lab-agile.planning/README.md

 # lab-agile.planning
-i writing thin commit from rhwebserver in hyperV
+i am  writing this commit from rhwebserver in hyperV

+Lets build a Website using Github & HUGO